-Graci Kim is a Korean-Kiwi diplomat turned author who writes about the magic she wants to see in the world.
-The Last Fallen Star is her middle grade debut.
-In a previous life, she was a cooking show host, and she once ran a business that turned children's drawings into plushies.
+Graci Kim is the national best-selling author of The Last Fallen Star, the first book in the Gifted Clans trilogy.
+A Korean-Kiwi diplomat turned author, Graci writes about the magic she wants to see in the world.
+In a previous life, she used to be a cooking show host, and she once ran a business that turned children's drawings into cuddly toys.
 When she's not lost in her imagination, you'll find Graci drinking flat whites, eating ramyeon, and most likely hugging a dog (or ideally, many).
 She lives in New Zealand with her husband and daughter.
-Follow her on Twitter @gracikim and Instagram @gracikimwrites.
+Find her at www.gracikim.com and follow her on Twitter @gracikim and Instagram @gracikimwrites.